Randy Fine: Israel and Palestine

 In 2018, Fine demanded that venues in Miami and Tampa cancel scheduled concerts with the New Zealand singer Lorde because she had previously cancelled a concert in Israel after being urged to do so by activists from the BDS movement.
-According to Fine, letting Lorde play would violate an anti-BDS law that the state enacted in 2016.
+According to Fine, allowing Lorde to play would violate an anti-BDS law enacted by the state in 2016.
+However Lorde's performances in Florida went ahead as scheduled.

-In April 2019, Fine called Paul Halpern, a progressive Jewish constituent of his, a "Judenrat" for supporting an event which was sharply critical of the Israeli government during the Gaza War.
+In April 2019, Fine called Paul Halpern, a progressive Jewish constituent of his, a "Judenrat" for supporting an event which was sharply critical of the Israeli government during the Israeli–Palestinian conflict.

 In May 2021, amid an ongoing crisis in Israel and Palestine, Fine made several posts and comments on his social media pages regarding Palestinians, including a celebration of the Israeli army's bombing of the Gaza Strip.
 Regarding the deaths of Palestinian children during the conflict, he said, "I don't personally feel bad when human shields are killed."

 In October 2023, Fine switched his endorsement in the 2024 Republican Party presidential primaries from Ron DeSantis to Donald Trump over their reactions to antisemitism and the Gaza war.
 He lauded Trump for moving the United States embassy to Jerusalem, and for brokering a peace deal between Israel and two Arab countries.

-On October 10, 2023, Fine arranged for "Regards from Randy Fine" to be written on an artillery shell to be fired on Gaza, and later arranged for messages on two more shells.
+On October 10, 2023, Fine arranged for "Regards from Randy Fine" to be written on a 155-mm artillery shell to be dropped on Gaza, and later arranged for messages on two more shells.

-In November 2023, Fine voted against a Florida House of Representatives unsuccessful resolution calling for a ceasefire in the ongoing Gaza war introduced by Angie Nixon, which only received two supporting votes, asserting that anyone who voted for the resolution was anti-Semitic and "putting every Jewish child in the state at risk."
+In November 2023, Fine voted against a Florida House of Representatives resolution calling for a ceasefire in the ongoing Gaza war.
+The resolution, introduced by Angie Nixon, only received two supporting votes and was unsuccessful.
+Fine asserted that anyone who voted for the resolution was anti-Semitic and "putting every Jewish child in the state at risk."

 Fine called Ireland an "antisemitic country" after it recognized the State of Palestine in May 2024.
 He pledged to introduce a bill to ban Florida government entities from contracting with Irish, Norwegian, and Spanish companies, after the latter two countries also recognized Palestine.
-When Governor DeSantis visited Ireland in August 2024 to attend the Florida State–Georgia Tech football game, Fine criticized the governor, saying, "I was certainly disappointed to see not only folks go to what is clearly an antisemitic country that supports Muslim terror, but I was also disappointed that the game wasn’t cancelled, which it should have been."
+When Governor Ron DeSantis visited Ireland in August 2024 to attend the Florida State–Georgia Tech football game, Fine criticized the governor, saying, "I was certainly disappointed to see not only folks go to what is clearly an antisemitic country that supports Muslim terror, but I was also disappointed that the game wasn't cancelled, which it should have been."